cslarsen/csl.name/source/_drafts/jit2.md

     >>> foo.func_code.co_code
     '|\x00\x00|\x00\x00\x14|\x01\x00|\x01\x00\x14\x18S'

-Because the two bytecodes are nearly identical, it doesn't matter which one will be used to explain how they work.
-I've picked Python 2.7 for this post, but the [GitHub repository][minijit.github] supports both.
+Because the two bytecode sequences are near identical, it doesn't matter which one will be used for the explanation.
+I've picked Python 2.7 here, but the [GitHub code][minijit.github] supports both.

-Let's have a look at the disassembly.
+Let's have a look at the disassembly of `foo`.

     >>> import dis
     >>> dis.dis(foo)
       2           0 LOAD_FAST                0 (a)
                   3 LOAD_FAST                0 (a)
                   6 BINARY_MULTIPLY
                   7 LOAD_FAST                1 (b)
                  10 LOAD_FAST                1 (b)
                  13 BINARY_MULTIPLY
                  14 BINARY_SUBTRACT
                  15 RETURN_VALUE

-The leftmost `2` is the source code line number.
-The numbers in the next column are the bytecode offsets: We can clearly see that the `LOAD_FAST` instruction takes three bytes.
-The first one is the instruction identifier, followed by a 16-bit argument.
-For the `LOAD_FAST` instruction, the argument is an index into a list of local variables.
-The variable `a` is obviously first in this list.
+The leftmost number `2` is the Python source code line number.
+The next column contains the bytecode offsets.
+We clearly see that the `LOAD_FAST` instruction takes three bytes: One for the opcode (which instruction it is) and two for a 16-bit argument.
+That argument is zero, referring to the first argument `a`.
-The `LOAD_FAST` instructions at offsets 7 and 10 refer to the second variable `b`.

-Just like the JVM, CLR, Forth and many other languages, CPython is implemented as a [stack machine][stack-machine].
-If you happen to know [Reverse Polish Notation (RPN)][rpn.wiki], this is basically the same.
-All instructions operate on a stack of objects.
-For example, the `LOAD_FAST` instruction will fetch a variable, and put it on this stack.
-For our purposes, we'll just imagine that the actual _values_ are poushed on the stack, rather than references.
-An instruction like `BINARY_MULTIPLY` will then pop two values off the stack, multiply them together, and push the product back on the stack.
+CPython — like the JVM, CLR, Forth and many others – is implemented as a [stack machine][stack-machine].
+All the bytecode instructions operate on a _stack_ of objects.
+For example, `LOAD_FAST` will push a reference to `a` on the stack, while `BINARY_MULTIPLY` will pop off two, multiply them together and put their product on the stack.

-A beautiful property of stack machines is that subexpressions can be serialized into a linear list of operations.
-A typical infix mathematical operation such as
+If you happen to know [Reverse Polish Notation (RPN)][rpn.wiki], it is basically the same.
+A beautiful property of postfix systems is that subexpressions can be serialized into a linear list of operations.
+For example, in a typical infix mathematical operation such as

     2*2 - 3*3

-can be mechanically converted to _postfix_ form with Djikstra's [Shunting-yard algorithm][shunting-yard.wiki].
+we would need to first compute the products before subtracting.
+An _infix_ expression can be mechanically converted to _postfix_ form with Djikstra's [Shunting-yard algorithm][shunting-yard.wiki].
 Skipping the details, the expression can be written in postfix form for a stack machine as